kevincennis/TinyMusic/README.md

 - `'s'` is a sixteenth note
 - `'es'` is a dotted eighth note (eighth plus sixteenth).
 This works for any combination of the letters above.
 - `'0.0125'` is a 32nd note, but any numeric value will work here.
 So `'2'` would be a half note, `'0.5'` would be an eighth note, etc.
-- `'-'` is essentially a rest (silence).
-Any unrecognized character will be treated this way.

 After the constructor is run, `Note` instances have two properties: